Skip to main content

 Make sure COCONUT_CALLBACK_TOKEN is set in your environment or that you’re passing --token.
 You can verify the variable is set with echo $COCONUT_CALLBACK_TOKEN.

 The service must be connected on the Coconut Dashboard first.
-Visit the Control Plane, navigate to your instance’s connector settings, and authorize the service.
+Visit the Coconut Dashboard, navigate to your instance’s connector settings, and authorize the service.

 Double-check the API path and method against the service’s own documentation. nut connect proxies your request as-is — the error is coming from the upstream API.